vmware-tanzu-labs/terraform-provider-namespace-management/CONTRIBUTING.md

 # Contributing to terraform-provider-namespace-management

-TODO replace with CLA (As it's Apache 2.0)

 The terraform-provider-namespace-management project team welcomes contributions from the community.
-Before you start working with terraform-provider-namespace-management, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+Before you start working with terraform-provider-namespace-management, please
+Read our [Contributor License Agreement](https://cla.vmware.com/cla/1/preview).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.